Is the CARS section of the MCAT turning out to be one of your biggest challenges during MCAT prep?

 Sure, you can probably do well on CARS without going through this mind re-adjustment, but why not make it easier on yourself?

 If you don’t try and develop a positive outlook towards these passages, you’ll only trigger frustration and overwhelming stress.
-A lot of premeds, when feeling overwhelmed and feeling frustrated, often have ‘brain farts’.
+A lot of premeds, when feeling overwhelmed and feeling frustrated, often have ‘brain fog’.
 Top scorers know to avoid these because they only lead to slow decrease of your CARS score.

-We hope these tips helped you.
-Studying for the MCAT can be very stressful and we completely get it.
+Lastly, we just want to say that we know studying for the MCAT can be very stressful and we completely get it.
 We want to do our best to help make this journey as smooth as possible for you.
 We believe in 'hacking the system' to get the highest score possible in the easiest way possible....

 And the #1 way to do that is to use strategies that others have used to score over the 90th percentile on the MCAT.
 Those are MCAT study techniques that you KNOW work.